aberrant

 Root word: aberrāre

-Original meaning: to wander away, to stray
+Original meaning: to wander away, stray

-First known use: Early 18th century
+First known use: Late 16th century

 How to Remember aberrant